 Does this financial product have a sustainable investment objective?
-No It promotes Environmental/Social (E/S) characteristics and It will make a minimum of sustainable investments with while it does not have as its objective a sustainable investment, it an environmental objective: will have a minimum proportion of 5% of sustainable investments in economic activities that qualify as with an environmental objective in economic activities environmentally sustainable under the EU Taxonomy that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the ☐ with a social objective It will make a minimum of sustainable investments It promotes E/S characteristics, but will not make any attained.
+No It promotes Environmental/Social (E/S) characteristics and It will make a minimum of sustainable investments with while it does not have as its objective a sustainable investment, it an environmental objective: will have a minimum proportion of 5% of sustainable investments in economic activities that qualify as with an environmental objective in economic activities environmentally sustainable under the EU Taxonomy that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the ☐ with a social objective It will make a minimum of sustainable investments It promotes E/S characteristics, but will not make any sustainable objectives of this financial product are attained.